 Now that we have established who we are in the sight of God, let us tackle the bigger, nay impossible question:

-To be sure, God is all of those things and so much more.
 Beyond the authoritative Scriptures, each single attribute has had countless books and papers written describing in full detail the awesome majesty of God.

 Yet, when I read the Bible, I am truly confident of who God is for God is love.
 The Bible overwhelmingly states this to be so.
 To read the Bible, surely you can walk away from knowing that God is love.

 1 John 4:8 (CSB) The one who does not love does not know God, because God is love.

 Some adults would say that, “if you love me, you would give me what I want.”
 To which, anyone who has ever raised kids, that statement is complete insanity.
 Yet, most of the world views God in the light of this same insanity.

 The world would go on: